Flash of light in Michigan is likely a meteor, says National Weather Service

 (CNN)The night sky briefly lit up in Michigan on Tuesday night, with a bright flash of light and a loud noise that startled residents.

-The flash and boom was "NOT thunder or lightning, but instead a likely meteor," tweeted the National Weather Service for Detroit.
-It was monitoring feeds from astronomical agencies for official confirmation that it was a meteor, the NWS said.
+The flash and boom was "NOT thunder or lightning, but instead a likely meteor," tweeted the National Weather Service (NWS) for Detroit.

+The meteor lit up the southeast Michigan skies and caused a magnitude 2.0 earthquake 40 miles from Detroit, according to the NWS.

+The earthquake was centered about five miles west-southwest of New Haven, MI, and the NWS says the meteor occurred around 8:10 p.m.
+ET.

 The massive, flash of light was captured on people's cameras attached to their homes and cars, which was then posted on social media.